Evil Night 1992 Review

 You know, I was the first to post a review of this on the IMDB and it’s a film that few have seen.
 This is probably because watching Evil Night is almost an impossible mission.
 It lacks even the slightest of structures and there’s no pay-off in viewing the plot through to its conclusion.
 The cast sound like they’re reading their lines from the small print of a spam email and the most memorable slice of dialogue spoken throughout the runtime is, “Eric are you taking a dump again?”
-The whole movie looks to have been edited by a blind man with a blunt razor-blade and the lighting for the night scenes seems to have been provided by one of those pencil sized torch keyrings that you get in souvenir shops.
+The whole movie looks to have been edited by a blind man with a blunt razor-blade and the lighting for the night scenes was likely provided by one of those pencil sized torch keyrings that you get in souvenir shops.

 On the plus side, there are the imaginative gore effects that I mentioned and kudos to Clark for the creepy killer costume.
 However, his attempt to build a competitive Slaughter High imitation is suffocated by its stringent funding.
 I agree that it was made tongue in cheek to be watched with that in mind, but that doesn’t make it any easier to sit thorough.
 Even if I’m being mega generous, there’s absolutely nothing that I can recommend here.
 Bad, bad, bad and not in a good way, Evil Night is destined for obscurity once again….